VMware Tanzu GemFire provides various options for member discovery within a cluster and between clients and servers.

 Multi-site Discovery

 When a locator starts, it contacts each remote locator to exchange information about the available locators and gateway receiver configurations in the remote cluster.
 In addition to sharing information about its own cluster, a locator shares information that it has obtained from all other connected clusters.
-Each time a new locator starts up or an existing locator shuts down, the changed information is broadcast to other connected VMware GemFire clusters across the WAN.
+Each time a new locator starts up or an existing locator shuts down, the changed information is broadcast to other connected Tanzu GemFire clusters across the WAN.

 For more information, see Discovery for Multi-Site Systems in Overview of Multi-site Caching.